Hire The Right Person Fast

 Make sure your criteria includes both the skills required to do the job, as well as the behaviours you’re looking for that fits your business and team we talked about above.

-Feel free to look at other similar jobs to get a few ideas for how to write the description, but make absolutely certain that your job posting captures the unique details of what YOU and YOUR business needs.
+Feel free to look at other similar jobs through a Google Search to get a few ideas for how to write a similar description, but make absolutely certain that your job posting captures the unique details of what YOU and YOUR business needs.

-The serial job seeker will respond to anything they think they can do – so the more explicit your job posting is, the higher the likelihood of good quality applicants and reduction of ‘lookie loo’s’ wasting your time.
+The serial job seeker will respond to any job they think they can do – so the more explicit your job posting is, the higher the likelihood of good quality applicants and reduction of ‘lookie loo’s’ wasting your time.

-Bonus Tip - To ensure you’ve covered all of the necessary bases, have a few people lend a critical eye to the posting to check that it conveys the right level and complexity of the position you’re looking to fill.
+Bonus Tip - To ensure you’ve covered all of the necessary bases, have a few people review your posting to check that it conveys the right level and complexity of the position you’re looking to fill.

 The first thing a serial applicant will look at is the title, followed by the position summary, yet so few use this space for impact.
 This is a great spot to help nix ‘quick clicker Louis’ from automatically applying.